lovchenkov/maze-generator/README.md

 For example, "python3 start.py 25 dfs".

-There are restrictions of size: it should be above 5 and under 30.
+There are restrictions of size: it should be above 5, and for mst algorithm under 25

 Then pygame window will open and you can use arrow keys to wander through the maze.